 - When the fact of the DSS’s change of position is in evidence, it’s unnecessary to introduce a copy of the report by which that agency reported its change of heart.
 The court rules today that this evidence would have been cumulative, since everyone acknowledged what the agency had done.

 - On a de novo hearing, the court can still take evidence despite the parties’ stipulation as to the facts.
 This was necessitated by the JDR court’s finding that it was impossible to know who the Bad Guy was; taking evidence was the only way the circuit court could have made a ruling.
 Implicit in this holding is the fact that the parties can’t deprive the court of the right to make its own determination of the facts.

 * * *

-Under bankruptcy law, domestic support obligations cannot be discharged in bankruptcy.
-The purpose of this appeal was to determine whether the attorney’s fees are exempted from discharge.
+Under bankruptcy law, “domestic support obligations” are exempted from discharge.
 If this had been child support, then going to bankruptcy court would get husband exactly nowhere.
-But this was an award of attorneys fees, not a plain-vanilla support order.
-The question for this appeal is whether such an award is in the nature of support.
+But this was an award of attorney’s fees, not a plain-vanilla support order.
+The question for this appeal is whether such an award is “in the nature of support.”
 The court decides that it is, citing a number of decisions from other jurisdictions (mostly bankruptcy courts from across the country).
-Accordingly, all that effort by husband may have staved off his other creditors, but wife still gets her attorneys fees.
+Accordingly, all that effort by husband may have staved off his other creditors, but wife still gets her attorney’s fees.